Safe Home Tips & Resources

 All families, regardless of socioeconomic, race and other factors, can be affected by drug and alcohol abuse.
 Parents and caregivers are especially important in setting boundaries and expectations for their teens.
 In fact, parents are the number one reason youth choose not to use substances.

-Know your child: Advice by age (Grades K-12) Tips to help you help your child live a healthy, drug-free life.
+Tips to help you help your child live a healthy, drug-free life.
 Read more about parent tips for every age »

-Start Talking!
 Former Governor John R. Kasich and First Lady Karen W. Kasich launched the Start Talking! initiative to give parents, guardians, educators and community leaders the tools to start the conversation with Ohio’s youth about the importance of living healthy, drug-free lives.
 Read more about StartTalking.gov »

-Find Help Mental health and addiction disorders can affect people of any age, race, religion or income.
+Mental health and addiction disorders can affect people of any age, race, religion or income.
 More than a matter of will power, scientific advances show these brain diseases are treatable and people can resume productive lives.
 Find help in Stark County »

-Warning Signs for Substance Abuse
+Warning Signs for Substance Use

 How can you tell if your child is using drugs or alcohol?
 It is challenging because the changes in mood or attitudes, random temper outbursts, changes in sleeping habits and changes in hobbies and other interests are common in teens.
 What should you look for?
 Read more about Warning Signs and Symptoms »